 Ever since I’ve covered the BOLDR Odyssey in this website’s maiden watch review, I’ve had a soft spot for it – I believed that for the price, it represented best-in-class build quality.
 When I heard that BOLDR was reintroducing it in bronze, I was so stoked!
 The Odyssey looks tremendous in bronze, especially with the new green dial.
 I love that the crown is bronze too, a detail some brands neglect on their bronze watches.
 There are also now functional markings on the bezel, negating one of the criticisms of the original Odyssey.

 That’s a stunner, innit?
 If you guys are interested, do read my original review of the Odyssey here.
-The aforementioned promo code (WAHSOSHIOK) is also valid on the bronze Odyssey, which would make them only $602 USD after discount!
-At that pricing, I do believe that it is the most bang-for-buck bronze diver available in the market.
+I do believe that it is the most bang-for-buck bronze diver available in the market.
 For comparison, Helson’s bronze offerings starts at $1299 USD – that makes the bronze Odyssey less than half the price!
 Really good value for a tremendously built watch – if you’re interested, you can order one from their web-store here.